microsoft/makecode-csp/content/unit-2/day-12/teaching-tool-presentations.md

 ### 4. Homework

-* Students will complete the [Project Reflection](/unit-2/day-12/project-reflection) page for homework.
+* Students will complete the <a href="/unit-2/day-12/project-reflection">Project Reflection</a> page for homework.